 Political parties and socio-cultural organisations have been observing the day ever since as Shaheed Noor Hossain Day.

-Different political parties and social and cultural organisations would place wreaths at Noor Hossain Square and on his grave at Jurain in the city, marking the day.
+Different political parties and socio-cultural organisations would place wreaths at Noor Hossain Square and on his grave at Jurain in the city marking the day.

-The Bangladesh Awami League, the Bangladesh Nationalist Party and left leaning political parties will place wreath at Noor Hossain Square at Zero Point at 7:00am.
+Bangladesh Awami League, BNP and left leaning political parties will place wreaths at Noor Hossain Square at capital’s Zero Point at 7:00am.

 Want stories like this in your inbox?